Will I get the state pension?

 Note that the calculator does not currently reflect the increase in state pension age occurring in 2037.
 We will update the tool when the government publishes more information.

-How does National Insurance for the state pension work?
+How does National Insurance affect my state pension?

 The amount of state pension you will receive depends on how many years you've paid National Insurance contributions.

-To claim the full state pension you will need 35 years (from April 2016).
+To claim the full state pension you need 35 years (it increased from 30 years in April 2016).

 Go further: National Insurance rates - find out how much National Insurance you'll pay